-For all Orders accepted by Vendor and subject to the Master Services Agreement, Vendor agrees to provide the Services and the applicable support listed on your Orders, subject to and in accordance with Vendor’s Service Level Agreement.
+For all Orders accepted by Vendor and subject to the Master Services Agreement, Vendor agrees to provide the Services and the applicable support listed on your Orders, in compliance with the terms of the Order, subject to and in accordance with Vendor’s Service Level Agreement.

 2.2 Clients Obligations.